 The Charlotte Wilcox Company has managed more than 70 productions.
 Upcoming: Allegiance, Ever After, Houdini, Secondhand Lions.
 Recent Broadway credits include Jekyll & Hyde, Godspell, On a Clear Day, Catch Me If You Can, Wonderland, Elf, West Side Story, Come Fly Away, [title of show], Grease (all three Broadway productions!), Cyrano, The Drowsy Chaperone, The Wedding Singer, Dirty Rotten Scoundrels, Bombay Dreams, The Full Monty.

-Michael is producing the 10th anniversary tour of Priscilla, Queen of the Desert, which begins in Melbourne this January followed by seasons in Sydney, Adelaide and Brisbane.
+Michael is producing the tenth anniversary tour of the celebrated Australian musical, Priscilla, Queen of the Desert, currently playing at Melbourne’s Regent Theatre followed by seasons in Sydney, Adelaide and Brisbane.

-Michael is the Executive Producer of the Australian production of Harry Potter and the Cursed Child.
-The record-breaking production will open in Melbourne, exclusively, in early 2019 at the Princess Theatre.
-The production is produced by Sonia Friedman Productions, Colin Callender and Harry Potter Theatrical Productions.
+Michael is the Executive Producer of the Australian premiere production of Harry Potter and the Cursed Child.
+The award-winning production will open in Melbourne, exclusively, in early 2019 at the Princess Theatre.
+The record-breaking play is produced by Sonia Friedman Productions, Colin Callender and Harry Potter Theatrical Productions.

-Previously, Michael produced the much-celebrated Australian production of Kinky Boots, the Australian and Asian tour of Singin’ In the Rain and presented the sold-out tour of Lea Salonga in Concert in partnership with the Sydney Symphony Orchestra.
-Michael was Executive Producer of Cameron Mackintosh’s acclaimed production of Les Misérables, which enjoyed a triumphant nineteen-month tour of Australia where the production received the Helpmann Award for ‘Best Musical’ before touring Asia.
+Previously, Michael produced the triumphant Australian production of Kinky Boots, the Australian and Asian tour of Singin’ In the Rain and presented the sold-out tour of Lea Salonga in Concert in partnership with the Sydney Symphony Orchestra.
+Michael was Executive Producer of Cameron Mackintosh’s acclaimed new version of Les Misérables.
+The epic musical enjoyed a triumphant 19-month tour of Australia, winning the Helpmann Award for “Best Musical” before embarking on an Asian tour.

-In addition to his theatrical interests, Michael’s company represents former Australian Prime Minister, The Hon.
+In addition to his theatrical interests, Michael represents former Australian Prime Minister, The Hon.
 Julia Gillard AC, former Olympian and global sporting administrator, Lord Sebastian Coe CH, KBE and media personality, Sami Lukis.

-Michael commenced his professional career working with Australia’s foremost entertainment entrepreneur and celebrity manager, Harry M Miller.
+Michael began his professional career working with Australia’s foremost entertainment entrepreneur and celebrity manager, Harry M Miller.

 Michael currently serves on the Executive Council of Live Performance Australia, the peak body for Australia’s live entertainment and performing arts industry.